God who created us out of love also calls us to love – this is the fundamental and innate vocation of every human being.

 - A pre – marriage course certificate indicating the completion of your marriage preparation program.

-In order not to place additional financial burdens upon you, the parish asks for a donation of $850 to cover our costs.
+In order not to place additional financial burdens upon you, the parish asks for a donation of $800 to cover our costs.
+A fee for a small bouquet of flowers for the church (in front of the altar) to the value of $150 is an optional extra.

 The donation covers the following church expenses: